Television: Who Invented What – and When?

 In The Beginning…

 The question may be simple, but clearly the answer is not.
-Before Uncle Milty, before Walter Cronkite, before Lucy and Desi and Ethel and Fred, literally hundreds of scientists and engineers contributed to the development of the appliance that now dominates “our living room dreams.”
-How can we single out any single individual and say, “it all started here”?
+Before Uncle Milty, before Walter Cronkite, before Lucy and Desi and Ethel and Fred, before Archie and Edith and Charlie’s Angels, before the Sopranos or the Baratheons or the Lannisters or the Targaryans, literally hundreds of scientists and engineers contributed to the development of the appliance that now dominates “our living room dreams.”

-Corporate public relations since the 1950s wants us to believe that television was “too complex” to be invented by a single individual.
-But there was one inventor.
-Video as we now know it first took root in the mind of Philo T. Farnsworth when he was fourteen years old, and he was the first to successfully demonstrate the principle, in his lab in San Francisco on September 7, 1927.
+But close examination of the stories beneath the written record reveals a far more compelling story: In fact, there was one inventor of electronic television.
+Video as we now know it first took root in the mind of Philo T. Farnsworth when he was fourteen years old, and he was the first to successfully demonstrate the principle, in his makeshift laboratory in San Francisco on September 7, 1927.
+If you want to fix a date when video arrived on the planet, that’s the date.

 What About Zworykin?